Education

 - Promote bicycle connections to schools and colleges.
 Very few of our schools and colleges are accessible via a rail trail.
 In some locations, a connection could be provided either via an off-road path or a low-volume street.
 A trail access study could identify and prioritize these and other trail connection projects.

 - Continue pedestrian safety education programs in partnership with the County Health Department.
-Our Watch Out For Me campaign includes educational programs for students.
+Our Watch Out For Me campaign includes educational resources for students.